Skip to main content

 Plan

-Now that you have created a module and a reference that is specific to a single environment and AWS region, you can run a plan to see the infrastructure resources that will be provisioned by the module.
+Now that you have created a module and a reference specific to a single environment and AWS region, you can run a plan to preview the infrastructure resources that the module will provision.

-Terraform will generate an execution plan using the plan action.
-The plan will show what resources Terraform determines need to be created or modified.
+Terraform will generate an execution plan using the plan command.
+The plan output will display the resources that Terraform determines need to be created or modified.

-In your plan output, you should expect to see an AWS Lambda function, IAM role, and Cloudwatch Log group.
+In the Terraform plan output, you should expect to see an AWS Lambda function, IAM role, and CloudWatch Log Group.

 terraform plan